Article · Mar 27, 2026

 How to build a tamper-evident audit log in Postgres with one trigger

-When you need an audit log (and when you do not)
+When do you need an audit log?

 You need one for any table where: